 In our effort to train psychiatry's future leaders, we seek to attract residents whose common characteristics are a desire to learn and a capacity to excel.
 The psychiatrist of the future must be equally adept at psychiatric differential diagnosis, medical and psychosocial treatments, health care team management, and medical economics.
 We continue to identify cutting-edge treatment approaches to improve the lives of our patients and we are committed to teaching our future clinicians the skills necessary to successfully implement these approaches.
 We urge you to join us in shaping the future of our exciting discipline.

 David A. Lewis, M.D.

-Medical Director, Western Psychiatric Institute and Clinic
+Medical Director and Director of Research, Western Psychiatric Institute and Clinic